jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Now, when you look at tax-codes, city by-laws, insurance rules, employment agreements.
 Do you see the advertisements and slogans around these products as dark majic designed to hold back upgrades and keep us in the Industrial Age forever?

-You should, because Darth Blockbuster is the hero of selfish story.
-He nevers wants his time in the Sun to end.
+You should, because Darth Blockbuster is the hero of a selfish story.
+He never wants his time in the Sun to end.

 This final battle has an even more straightforward question.
 Do you appreciate your importance to life on Earth?
 Do you realize you must solve your problems with modern tools?
 Do you know it's your natural right to have a happy life?